near/NEPs/specs/Standards/Tokens/NonFungibleToken/Metadata.md

 For `TokenMetadata`:

-- `name`:  The name of this specific token.
+- `title`:  The name of this specific token.
 - `description`: A longer description of the token.
 - `media`: URL to associated media.
 Preferably to decentralized, content-addressed storage.
 - `media_hash`: the base64-encoded sha256 hash of content referenced by the `media` field.
 This is to guard against off-chain tampering.